All Episodes

 And many of the people who did not vote for him were not even in the party.

-And Trump is using the press to divide Republicans just like he's used the press all along.
+And Trump is using the press to divide Republicans, just like he's used the press all along.

-And now so we have this large block of people who don't know where to go, whom to support because we are conservatives, meaning we want to conserve and preserve our core principles of laws and our constitution and all of that.
+And now, so we have this large block of people who don't know where to go, whom to support because we are conservatives, meaning we want to conserve and preserve our core principles of laws and our Constitution and all of that.

-But I've never heard of the thing.
+But I've never heard of that.

-The only thing I'm gonna say is based on everything that he said about balancing budgets, health savings accounts, energy independence, building the wall, education, they all seem like issues that Paul Ryan should agree on.
+The only thing I'm going to say is, based on everything that he said about balancing budgets, health savings accounts, energy independence, building the wall, education, they all seem like issues that Paul Ryan should agree on and building up the military.

-So I I think a lot of this is a power play, but I wish I had more time.
+So I think a lot of this is a power play, but I wish I had more time.

 Call back tomorrow.